 Correspondence with Tchaikovsky

-One letter from Tchaikovsky to Josef Přibík has survived, dating from 1893, which is available in an English translation on this website:
+One letter from Tchaikovsky to Josef Přibík has survived, dating from 1893, which has been translated into English on this website:

 2 letters from Přibík to the composer are preserved in the Klin House-Museum Archive.